gh4rib/pqpg/README.md

 ### 1. Establish an Identity (PKI Setup)

-Before sending files or locking vaults, you must generate a cryptographic profile.

-* Select **Option 1**.
-* Provide a name (e.g., `alice`).
-* Choose a security profile (e.g., Option 4: `Full Hybrid Maximum` utilizing X-Wing, EdDilithium3, Ascon-128a, and KangarooTwelve).
-* The engine will generate two folders: `./keys_alice/private` (which you protect) and `./keys_alice/public` (which you share with the world).
+Select **Option 1** to generate a cryptographic profile.
+Choose from NIST FIPS Standards, Pre-Standard Lattice parameters, or Full Composite Hybrids.
+The engine secures your private key to disk using Argon2id and generates a public profile for distribution.

 ### 2. View Local Keyrings

-Select **Option 2** to scan the current directory and print the cryptographic routing preferences (KEM, DSA, AEAD, and XOF choices) of all local public and private profiles.
+Select **Option 2** to scan the current directory and print the cryptographic routing preferences (KEM, DSA, AEAD, and XOF) and fingerprints of all local profiles.

-### 3. Encrypt & Sign a File for Transport (Send)
+### 3. Encrypt & Sign a File (Send)

-To securely transmit a file to an external associate asynchronously:

-* Select **Option 3**.
-* **Inputs:** 1.
-The path to your private folder (e.g., `./keys_alice/private`).
-2. The path to the recipient's public folder (e.g., `./keys_bob/public`).
-3. The path to the target file (e.g., `payload.txt`).
-* **Output:** An encrypted, cryptographically signed, ASCII-armored file named `outbox_msg.asc`.
+Select **Option 3** to seamlessly compress (Zstd/Gzip), pad, and stream-encrypt a payload using the Sealed Sender protocol.
+The output is a `outbox_msg.asc` ASCII-armored file ensuring total metadata anonymity against the recipient's public key.

 ### 4. Decrypt & Verify a File (Receive)

-To open an encrypted envelope sent to you by a verified associate:

-* Select **Option 4**.
-* **Inputs:**
-1. The path to your private folder (e.g., `./keys_bob/private`).
-2. The path to the sender's public folder (e.g., `./keys_alice/public`).
-3. The path to the ASCII armored file (e.g., `outbox_msg.asc`).

-* **Output:** A verified, timestamped file (e.g., `decrypted_msg_20260531_150405.txt`).

-### 5. Lock Personal Post-Quantum Vault (Local Storage)

-To seal an offline file (such as a KeePass `passwords.kdbx` file) for long-term secure local backup or cloud synchronization:

-* Select the **Lock Vault** action.
-* **Inputs:**
-1. The path to your private folder (e.g., `./keys_alice/private`).
-2. Passphrase to unlock your local identity key.
-3. The path to the file you want to lock (e.g., `passwords.kdbx`).

-* **Output:** Generates a signed, encrypted, and armored file named `<filename>.pq_vault`.
-The original plaintext file can safely be purged from disk.
+Select **Option 4** to authenticate an incoming `.asc` envelope.
+The engine verifies the signature, prevents replay attacks, unpads the uniform boundaries, decompresses the data, and restores the original file.

-### 6. Unlock Personal Post-Quantum Vault (Local Storage)
+### 5 & 6.
+Personal Post-Quantum Vault (Lock/Unlock)

-To decrypt and verify your local storage file:

-* Select the **Unlock Vault** action.
-* **Inputs:**
-1. The path to your private folder (e.g., `./keys_alice/private`).
-2. Passphrase to unlock your local identity key.
-3. The path to the locked vault file (e.g., `passwords.kdbx.pq_vault`).

-* **Output:** Re-verifies signature context integrity against replay strings, decrypts the contents via post-quantum decapsulation, and restores the base file (e.g., `passwords.kdbx`).
+Select **Option 5** to wrap a local file (e.g., a KeePass database) inside a continuous stream-encrypted envelope bound to your own public key.
+Select **Option 6** to decrypt it.

+### 7 & 8.
+M-of-N Shared Vault (Feldman VSS Threshold)

+Select **Option 7** to distribute a vault across multiple stakeholders.
+The engine plots a secret polynomial over the Ed25519 scalar field, outputs `N` shares, and embeds ECC public commitments in the header.
+Select **Option 8** to provide `M` shares; the engine mathematically proves share authenticity before executing Lagrange interpolation to restore the file.

+### 9 & 10.
+Cleartext Detached Signatures

+Select **Option 9** to hash a massive file (e.g., an OS `.iso`) natively from the hard drive without encrypting it, generating a tiny, post-quantum detached signature file (`.pqc_sig`).
+Select **Option 10** to verify the payload mathematically.

 ---

 ## 🚀 Feature Trajectory & Roadmap

-Future architectural sprints will focus on the following components:
+Future architectural sprints will focus on network evasion and advanced abstract algebra:

-### Phase 1: Core Performance & Operational Safety (No ZKPs)
+### Phase 1: Operational Security & Network Evasion

-* **Chunked Streaming Encryption (AEAD):** Refactoring pipeline architecture to process massive binary archives inside continuous 64KB sequential streams using `io.Reader` and `io.Writer` interfaces instead of reading complete files directly to memory.
-* **Key Expiration & Expiry Metadata:** Introducing a deterministic validation deadline field (`ValidUntil`) embedded straight inside signed public user profiles to natively handle old key obsolescence.
-* **BIP39 Entropy Backups:** Generating standard 24-word deterministic mnemonic strings during seed construction to recover identity keys over a plain text paper record sheet.
+* **Steganographic Carrier Routing (DPI Evasion):** Routing encrypted `.asc` envelopes seamlessly into the Least Significant Bits (LSB) of uncompressed `.wav` audio files or `.png` images to bypass corporate Deep Packet Inspection firewalls.
+* **The Hidden Volume (Plausible Deniability):** Enabling multi-passphrase architectures where secondary "hidden" vaults are written into the indistinguishable random noise padding of a primary decoy vault.

-### Phase 2: User Experience and Management Layouts
+### Phase 2: Asynchronous Infrastructure

-* **Terminal User Interfaces (TUI):** Integrating advanced command layouts (e.g., via `charmbracelet/bubbletea`) to enable responsive pick menus and inline transfer monitoring.
-* **Public Key Discovery Servers:** A minimal discovery directory service matching structural metadata configurations to specific target email identities.
+* **Post-Quantum Double Ratchet:** Upgrading the static KEM pipeline to generate ephemeral keys per message, creating true Self-Healing Cryptography that continuously rotates secrets to lock out passive session hijackers.
+* **Decentralized Web Key Directory (WKD):** Implementing HTTPS automated discovery protocols to fetch and verify remote public keys via email addresses (e.g., `.well-known/pqpg/user`).

-### Phase 3: Zero-Knowledge Verification Layers (Transient Security)
+### Phase 3: Zero-Knowledge Transients

-*Note: ZKP primitives utilize classical discrete log equality constraints over standard elliptic curves.
-They are scoped strictly to short-term authorization routines to protect identity tokens, never long-term storage serialization.*

-* **Blind Cloud Synchronization Verification (OPRF via RFC-9497 DLEQ):** Authenticating vault synchronization state against third-party remote file hosting platforms securely without passing direct static passwords or plaintext credential tokens.
-* **Trustless Shared Vault Splits (Verifiable Secret Sharing via Schnorr ZKP):** Generating polynomial threshold shares for group vault recovery matrices while validating each chunk's mathematical accuracy via explicit zero-knowledge proofs.
+* **OPAQUE PAKE (Zero-Knowledge Cloud Sync):** Authenticating vault synchronization state against untrusted cloud servers using Oblivious Pseudorandom Functions (RFC-9497 DLEQ), authenticating users without transmitting password hashes.
+* **Linkable Ring Signatures (LSAG):** Implementing spontaneous anonymous group signatures over Ed25519 to allow users to prove board-level or clearance-level authorization without revealing their explicit identity to the network.

 ---

 ## Acknowledgements & Upstream Projects

+**Cloudflare CIRCL**
-**Cloudflare CIRCL** The core cryptographic mathematics of PQPG are powered by **CIRCL (Cloudflare Interoperable, Reusable Cryptographic Library)**.
-CIRCL is an advanced open-source cryptographic engine written in pure Go, designed to bring state-of-the-art, experimental, and post-quantum cryptographic primitives to modern applications.
-It provides the highly optimized, memory-safe implementations of the NIST FIPS 203, 204, and 205 standards (ML-KEM, ML-DSA, SLH-DSA), as well as the composite hybrid architecture (X-Wing, EdDilithium) utilized in this engine.
+The core cryptographic mathematics of PQPG are powered by CIRCL (Cloudflare Interoperable, Reusable Cryptographic Library), an advanced open-source engine bringing state-of-the-art post-quantum primitives to Go.

-We extend our profound gratitude to Cloudflare, the internal security engineering teams, and the global open-source contributors who maintain the CIRCL repository.
-Additionally, we acknowledge the academic researchers and cryptographers who dedicated years to designing and proving the underlying lattice-based and symmetric algorithms that make post-quantum security a reality.
+**EPFL Advanced Cryptography Group (Kyber)**
+Threshold cryptography and Feldman VSS operations rely on the `go.dedis.ch/kyber` abstract algebra suite, providing the vital Elliptic Curve scalar math required for Zero-Knowledge and verifiable group commitments.

 ---

 ## License & Third-Party Code

+**CIRCL License**
-**CIRCL License** This software relies on the Cloudflare CIRCL library which released under BSD-3 Clause License.
+This software relies on the Cloudflare CIRCL library which released under BSD-3 Clause License.

-Faz-Hernandez, A. and Kwiatkowski, K. (2019).
-Introducing CIRCL: An Advanced Cryptographic Library.
+Faz-Hernandez, A. and Kwiatkowski, K. (2019). *Introducing CIRCL: An Advanced Cryptographic Library*.
 Cloudflare.
 Available at [https://github.com/cloudflare/circl](https://github.com/cloudflare/circl). v1.6.3 Accessed May, 2026.

 > Copyright (c) 2019, Cloudflare Inc.
 > All rights reserved.